A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Transformation

-In this algorithm, we keep the inventory of other products except the `bad' item unchanged, and round the inventory of the `bad' item up or down based on which one has a higher revenue in the fluid process.
-This algorithm is computationally efficient.
-Calculating $\vecx^{\vecc}$ can be done in $O(n \log n)$ time by using our fast algorithm to solve CDLP (see Appendix \ref{app:fast_cdlp}) and calculating $\FP(\CFP,T)$ takes $O(n)$ time using a straightforward sequencing algorithm (details in Appendix \ref{app:alg-seq} for details.
+{\SetAlgoNoLine } In this algorithm, we keep the inventory of all products unchanged, except for the ``bad'' item, whose inventory is rounded up or down based on which option yields a higher revenue in the fluid process.
+The algorithm is computationally efficient: comparing the total revenue of the two fluid processes takes $O(n)$ time using a straightforward sequencing algorithm to compute the revenue in a fluid process (details in Appendix \ref{app:alg-seq}).
+Further, given an inventory vector $\vecc$, computing $\vecx^{\vecc}$ takes $O(n \log n)$ time using our fast algorithm for CDLP (Appendix \ref{app:fast_cdlp}).